 Main weaknesses:

-Who this game is best for: Players who want romance mixed with tragedy, mystery, and strong literary-style storytelling.
+Who this game is best for: Players who want something different from standard dating sims and enjoy character-first storytelling.

 Comparison to other romance games